-Healthy Halloween Treats are quick & easy to make, without using gluten or artificial food coloring.
-They make a fun activity for kids and will help get you into the holiday spirit!
+These healthy Halloween treats are quick & easy to make, without using gluten or artificial food coloring.
+They are the perfect way to get into the holiday spirit!

 1. Green Monster Smoothies

 How do you make a green smoothie recipe even more fun?
 Use a black marker to draw a Frankenstein face on your glass!
 It makes drinking your veggies a treat.

 Use a dry eraser to draw on a dry glass, or a black permanent marker if you want it to last a little longer.
 It will wipe off easily when the glass sweats from the smoothie, or you can use nail polish remover to clean the glass later.

 I topped my smoothies with an easy 3-ingredient vegan chocolate sauce for Frankenstein’s “hair” but that’s totally optional.
 You could also use chocolate shavings as a topping.